Road Runner (video game): Gameplay

 The player controls Road Runner, who is chased by Wile E. Coyote.
 In order to escape, Road Runner runs endlessly to the left.
 While avoiding Wile E. Coyote, the player must pick up bird seeds on the street, avoid obstacles like cars, and get through mazes.
-Sometimes Wile E. Coyote will just run after the Road Runner, but he occasionally uses tools like rockets, roller skates, and pogo-sticks.
+Most of the time Wile E. Coyote will just run after the Road Runner, but he occasionally uses tools like rockets, roller skates, and pogo sticks.

 Development

-Originally, the game was going to use laserdisc technology for the backgrounds and road.
-When the player died in the game, one of many cartoon death sequences taken from the original shorts would have shown.
+Originally, the game was set to be released as a LaserDisc game, with the game's graphics being overlaid over video footage showing the road and background scenery.
+Whenever the player managed to outwit the Coyote - such as tricking him into running off a cliff - a sequence from one of the original Road Runner shorts showing that exact situation would be played.

 The game was going to be released in 1984, but Atari decided to cancel the game.
-The game was eventually released in 1985, but this version was a modified version.
-The laserdisc cutscenes were taken out of the final game, and the road and backgrounds were changed to computer-generated graphics.
-The prototype cabinet was eventually found, and it is now playable at California Extreme.
+In 1985, the game was released by Atari Games as a traditional video game.
+In the released game, all of the original LaserDisc-based elements were either removed or replaced with computer-generated graphics.

+One prototype cabinet of this original LaserDisc version is known to still exist, and occasionally appears at arcade collector's conventions such as California Extreme.